cloudposse/geodesic/README.md

 Note the `-y` flag to `apt-get install`.
 That is required for scripted installation, otherwise the command will ask for confirmation from the keyboard before installing a package.

+### Customizing your shell at launch time

+After you have build your Docker image, or if you are using a shared Docker image, you can add further customization at launch time.
+When Geodesic stars up, it looks for customization scripts and configuration so you can do things like add command aliases or override preconfigured options.
+Detailed information about launch-time configuration is in the [customization](./docs/customization.md) document, available from within the shell via `man customization`.